cyberang3l/blackjack/README.md

 # Blackjack

-This a blackjack python with a very simplified set of rules.
+This is a blackjack python program with a very simplified set of rules.

 At the moment, the program only supports autoplaying with either a single shuffled deck, or a list of cards provided with the command line option `--file`.
 A `--batch` option has also been added that will autoplay more than one games and print some very basic statistics.